fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Machine learning systems used in the real world are inherently sociotechnical systems, which include both technologies and social actors.
-Designers of machine learning systems typically translate a real-world context into a machine learning model through abstraction: focussing only on 'relevant' aspects of that context, which are typically described by inputs, outputs, and the relationship between them.
+Designers of machine learning systems typically translate a real-world context into a machine learning model through abstraction: focusing only on 'relevant' aspects of that context, which are typically described by inputs, outputs, and the relationship between them.
 However, by abstracting away the social context they are at risk of falling into 'abstraction traps': a failure to consider how social context and technology is interrelated.